Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Alcohol and psilocybin mushrooms

-Drinking alcohol while taking of psilocybin mushrooms will lead to a heightened hallucinogenic affect.
+Drinking alcohol while taking of psilocybin mushrooms will lead to a heightened hallucinogenic effect.
 Initially, the alcohol may appear to calm paranoia and other negative side-effects from the mushrooms.
 Though as the user becomes more intoxicated, their hallucinations often become very distressing and can lead to extreme risk-taking, violent behavior, self-harm and suicide.

 Driving while under the influence of alcohol and psilocybin mushrooms can lead to: